nicholasrubright/nicholasrubright/README.md

-# Hello 👋, I'm Nick
+# Hello 👋, I'm Nick!

-I am a software developer.
-Right now I work with a variety technologies but mainly involved in web development and machine learning.
+I am a software developer and I like to solve complex problems and creating efficient software.

+I am always looking to expand my programming knowledge by either working on side projects or learning a new technology.

 ## My Interests
-- Programming 💻
+- Programming
-- Video Games 🕹
+- Video Games
-- Mathematics 🧮
+- Mathematics
-- Astronomy   🔭
+- Basketball

+## Currently

+I currently work on a large Ecommerce web platform.

+My current side project is a web application for combining a user's spotify playlists into a single playlist using Spotify's API.